collaborativebioinformatics/coronasv/README.md

 [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR) is a tool set for simulating/evaluating SVs, merging and comparing SVs within and among samples, and includes various methods to reformat or summarize SVs.

 SV callsets were compared and integrated using [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR).

+First, to detect SVs consistently within the three different methods (short reads, long reads or assembly), SURVIVOR is used to filter SVs that were called by at least two different tools.
+That way, three different VCF files for each kind of SV analyzed (Deletion, Duplication or Inversion) are generated, one for each of the methods.

+Next, SURVIVOR is used again between each one of the methods to generate one final file for each sample, for each kind of SV.

+SURVIVOR usage:
+_./SURVIVOR merge 200 2 1 0 0 1 VCFfiles_

+To determine SVs consistently found in the population, we used SURVIVOR between all the samples, looking for SVs that were present in the majority of the samples ( x=(n/2)+1, where n is the number of samples).
+The same procedure was used for each kind of SVs (see paragraph above).

+SURVIVOR usage:
+_./SURVIVOR merge 200 x 1 0 0 1 VCFfiles_

 ## Results